 The following description is a summary of certain restrictions of our Debt Agreements.
-The summary does not restate the terms of the Debt Agreements in their entirety, nor does it describe all restrictions of the Debt Agreements.
+The summary does not restate the terms of the Debt Agreements in their entirety, nor does it describe all restrictions of the Debt

+Agreements.
 The agreements and instruments governing each of the Debt Agreements are complicated and you should consult such agreements and instruments for more detailed information regarding the Debt Agreements.

-The notes issued by CCO Holdings and Charter Operating (together, the "note issuers") were issued pursuant to indentures that contain covenants that restrict the ability of the note issuers and their subsidiaries to, among other things:
+The notes issued by Charter Operating were issued pursuant to indentures that contain covenants that restrict the ability of Charter Operating and its subsidiaries to, among other things:

-- · incur indebtedness;
+- incur indebtedness:

-- · pay dividends or make distributions in respect of capital stock and other restricted payments;
+- pay dividends or make distributions in respect of capital stock and other restricted payments;

-- · issue equity;
+- issue equity;

-- · make investments;
+- make investments;

-- · create liens;
+- create liens;

+- sell assets;

-- · sell assets;
+- consolidate, merge, or sell all or substantially all assets;

-- · consolidate, merge, or sell all or substantially all assets; - · enter into sale leaseback transactions; - · create restrictions on the ability of restricted subsidiaries to make certain payments; or - · enter into transactions with affiliates.
+- enter into sale leaseback transactions;

+- create restrictions on the ability of restricted subsidiaries to make certain payments; or

+- enter into transactions with affiliates.